10:45am PT by Rick Porter

 The as-yet-untitled series will be executive produced and directed by Adam McKay (Succession, Vice).
 Also executive producing are McKay's partner Kevin Messick, writer Max Borenstein, co-writer of the story Jim Hecht, Jason Shuman, Scott Stephens and Rodney Barnes.
 The effort is inspired by Jeff Pearlman's book Showtime: Magic, Kareem, Riley and the Los Angeles Lakers Dynasty of the 1980s.

 Below, meet the cast of the series and their real-life counterparts.
 Bookmark this page as The Hollywood Reporter will update it with the latest castings and status of the project.

 Clarke (Zero Dark Thirty, HBO's Catherine the Great) will play Lakers legend West, a 14-time NBA All-Star during his playing days who became the team's general manager in 1982.
 West is the cantankerous, tortured genius of basketball, who ought to be the perfect man to build the Lakers into a dynasty — if only he can get past his own worst enemy: himself.
 Clarke is repped by WME, Robert Stein Management and attorney Carlos Goodman.

 John C. Reilly as Jerry Buss

-Newcomer Isaiah, a recent drama school graduate from Muskegon, Michigan (about 100 miles from Johnson's hometown of Lansing), will play the Lakers point guard.
+Newcomer Isaiah, from Muskegon, Michigan (about 100 miles from Johnson's hometown of Lansing), will play the Lakers point guard.
 As gifted in the game as he is magnetic in life, Magic's fast-paced, captivating play revolutionizes basketball even as his style of celebrity transforms the social fabric of the culture.
 Isaiah is repped by CAA, Impact Talent Group and attorney Terrence Williams.